ayush24k/ayush24k/README.md

 ## Lets Connect
-I'm excited to connect with others via [Email](mailto:ayushanhu69@gmail.com) and [Twitter](https://twitter.com/ayushanshuu) to chat about projects and ideas I'm taking on freelance projects and I am open to hearing about potential opportunities, discussing them with you and then potentially collaborating if it's a good fit.
+Hit me on [Twitter](https://twitter.com/ayushanshuu) or [Email](mailto:ayushanhu69@gmail.com) to chat about projects and ideas.
+I'm taking on freelance projects and I am open to hearing about potential opportunities, discussing them with you and then potentially collaborating if it's a good fit.